wjessop/build_ruby/README.md

 You will get a message like this:

-    To connect the docker client to the Docker daemon, please set: export DOCKER_HOST=tcp://localhost:4243
+    To connect the docker client to the Docker daemon, please set: export DOCKER_HOST=tcp://192.168.59.104:2376
+    export DOCKER_CERT_PATH=/Users/will/.boot2docker/certs/boot2docker-vm
+    export DOCKER_TLS_VERIFY=1

-Run the export you are given.
+Run the exports you are given.
 Now run this command (may take a few minutes):

     boot2docker down
     for i in {49000..49900}; do